Go to Rio De Janeiro Carnival

 The Blocos

-Rio’s street parties, called blocos, are the more accessible carnival option.
-Over 500 registered blocos hold parties throughout the city from January through Carnival week.
-Most are free.
-The largest, like Cordao da Bola Preta in Centro and Monobloco in Santa Teresa, draw hundreds of thousands of people.
+Rio’s street parties, called blocos, are the more accessible entry point.
+More than 500 registered blocos hold parties across the city from late January through Carnival week.
+The largest, including Cordao da Bola Preta in Centro and Monobloco in Santa Teresa, draw hundreds of thousands of people.
+Most blocos are free.

 Neighbourhoods